 When we all finally do stop working, we’ll all face the same challenge of making sure that our assets last as long as possible.
 One way to accomplish this is to withdraw money from various investment and retirement accounts in a tax-efficient manner following a retirement distribution planning strategy.

-But when you finally do stop working, you’ll face a new challenge: Making sure that your assets last as long as possible.
-One way to accomplish this is to withdraw money from your various investment and retirement accounts in a tax-efficient manner.
-Creating tax efficiency involves effectively structuring your withdrawals from your taxable accounts and distributions from your tax-deferred and tax-free accounts to help minimize your overall tax expenses.
-These calculations and the scenario analyses involved are commonly referred to as ‘retirement distribution planning.’
+Creating tax efficiency involves effectively structuring withdrawals from taxable accounts and distributions from tax-deferred and tax-free accounts to help minimize overall tax expenses.
+These calculations and the scenario analyses involved are commonly referred to as “retirement distribution planning.”

 Retirement distribution planning can require a fair bit of analysis of the tax treatment of withdrawals from your taxable investment accounts and distributions from your various types of retirement account in order to minimize and optimize your tax exposures.

 Taxable accounts − Dividends, interest and other investment income are generally taxable in the year earned, and capital gains are taxable when realized.
 The tax rates specific to you on your dividends, interest and capital gains may very well all be different.